 The monastery is a notable large solid masonry structure with an open courtyard surrounded by pillared corridors and halls.
 It represents a rare example of a medieval Hindu monastery and was originally a two-story building; however, only portions of the upper story remain today.

-The three temples at Surwaya display exquisite examples of the Kachchhapaghata style from the early 10th century CE.
-Their door jambs are adorned with foliage designs and deity images, most commonly Ganesha, prominently placed in the center of their lintels.
-Unfortunately, all three temples have lost their sikhara.
+The three temples at Surwaya showcase exquisite examples of the Kachchhapaghata style from the early 10th century CE.
+Artisans adorned their door jambs with intricate foliage designs and deity images, most notably Ganesha, prominently positioned at the center of their lintels.
+However, time has taken its toll, and all three temples have lost their sikhara.

-Temple No. 1: It is distinguished by its open-pillared mandapa, boasts intricate carvings of deities, celestial beings, and mythological motifs.
-Constructed in the Nagara-style, it features exquisitely sculpted pillars and a richly detailed lintel, reflecting the exceptional craftsmanship of ancient artisans.
-Though partly in ruins, its weathered stones and expansive complex underscore its profound historical importance.
+Its open-pillared mandapa stands out, showcasing intricate carvings of deities, celestial beings, and mythological motifs.
+Ancient artisans constructed it in the Nagara-style, sculpting exquisite pillars and a richly detailed lintel that highlight their exceptional craftsmanship.
+Though time has left parts in ruins, its weathered stones and expansive complex continue to underscore its profound historical significance.

 Surwaya ki Garhi is located in the Shivpuri district of Madhya Pradesh, India.
 The best way to reach Surwaya is: